Healthcare in Italy: Drugs

 Citizens can choose between a generic drug and the other commercial drugs available in the national market under the same active principle, paying the price difference between those two.

 In accordance with the 2025 government budget law, AIFA had to exclude drugs for non-rare diseases such as cardiovascular or degenerative diseases from access to the Innovation Fund, discriminating on the basis of patients' health conditions.

 The regions have the power to expand the categories of persons exempted from paying ticket for medicines.

 Pharmacies

-To open a pharmacy in Italy, a licence from the local council is required; local councils therefore have the power to limit the minimum and maximum number of pharmacies in relation to the number of residents and in compliance with the legal limits set at national level.

-Pharmacies can be public or private.
-Examples of public pharmacies are those established in hospitals and municipal pharmacies, which may be jointly owned by private entities, such as the pharmacists who work within the facility.

 The Bersani-Visco Decree_{it} ended the monopoly of pharmacies in the sale of non-prescription drugs, authorising their sale in supermarkets as well.

-Legislative Decree No. 153 of 3 October 2009 introduced the "Farmacia dei Servizi" (Service Pharmacy) operating model in Italy.
+Legislative Decree No. 153 of 3 October 2009 introduced the Farmacia dei Servizi (Service Pharmacy) operating model in Italy.
 Pharmacies are no longer seen solely as places for the distribution of medicines, but as local centres for contact and coordination between general practitioners, paediatricians and hospitals.

 Article 25 of the 2025 Simplification Bill expands the range of services that can be provided by pharmacies: